 Methods: We demonstrate the development of an R-based efficient microsimulation model for type 2 diabetes using the United Kingdom Prospective Diabetes Outcomes Model (UKPDS) equations.
 The model simulates disease progression, associated healthcare costs, and QALYs for hypothetical cohorts.
-Key strategies for efficiency include leveraging vectorized operations, modular programming, parallelization, and RCPP (how to write C++ code in R) for computationally intensive functions.
+Key strategies for efficiency include leveraging vectorized operations, modular programming, parallelization, and the use of C++ (via Rcpp) for computationally intensive functions.
 The approach balances flexibility with scalability, ensuring the model is adaptable to various diseases and outcomes.
 We measure the improvements in computational time for each improvement in the model.
 Moreover, we compare the computational times to an Excel-based version of the model.

 Results: The R-based microsimulation model demonstrated significant improvements in computational efficiency compared to its Excel-based counterpart, with runtime reduced by over 50% and gains increasing as the cohort size increased.
-Modular functions written in RCPP improved execution speed while maintaining readability.
+Modular functions written in Rcpp improved execution speed while maintaining readability.
 Additional features, such as probabilistic analysis and visual display of the outputs, were integrated seamlessly within the R framework.

-Conclusions: This study provides a step-by-step guide for building efficient microsimulation models in R for health economics.
-By adopting best practices in programming and computational optimization, health economists can create robust, scalable, reproducible, and transparent models.
+Conclusions: This study provides a step-by-step guide for building efficient microsimulation models in R for health economic evaluation.
+By adopting best practices in programming and computational optimization, health economists can create robust, efficient, reproducible, and transparent models.
 The framework can serve as a foundation for future work, advancing the use of R for complex health economic analyses.

 Introduction